3PL vs 4PL Comparison: Expert Guide to Choosing the Right Logistics Partner [2024]

 2. Supply chain network design and optimization

 The 4PL designs the overall structure of the supply chain network.
-It includes the number and location of distribution centers, transportation routes, and inventory placement to enhance efficiency.
+It includes the number and location of distribution centers, transportation routes, and inventory placement to enhance efficiency with route optimization software.

 3. System integration for visibility